leo-pfeiffer/epi-sim/README.md

 to upload data to a repo, you need to add your own repository URLs.

-Both for uploading and downloading files from any repo, you need to add a Github Personal Access token as the DATA_REPO_TOKEN to your .env file.
+Both for uploading and downloading files from any repo, you need to add a GitHub Personal Access token as the DATA_REPO_TOKEN to your .env file.
 Learn [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 how to create such a token.